unrealwork/axibase-collector/jobs/examples/solarwinds/solarwinds.md

 ### Verify Metrics in ATSD

 * Login into ATSD
-* Click on Metrics tab and filter metrics by name 'sw.*'
+* Click on Metrics tab and filter metrics by prefix 'sw.*'

 ## Viewing Data in ATSD